 Perfect for: Someone who just wants a place to get started

-Does proofreading, editing or 1 on 1 sessions sound like your best choice?
-I offer each of these services to health and wellness businesses.
-Send me a message, and we can organise a quote tailored to your needs.
+Does proofreading, editing or 1:1 sessions sound like your best choice?
+I offer each of these services to health and wellness businesses – see more information here.

 Want more health writing tips & tricks?
 Pop onto the mailing list here, and get blogs (plus other goodies) delivered straight to your inbox every fortnight!